Estimated reading time: 13 minutes

 The most significant expense to our monthly budget fell under the health and beauty products.

-For example, anything made with tea tree oil, lavender, along with cologne and perfume, will start an allergic reaction.
+For example, anything made with tea tree oil, lavender, cologne, or perfume will start an allergic reaction.

 When linalool is in an oxygenized environment, it becomes oxidized, which causes allergic sensitivity.

-Below are some essential oils that are safe as they are safe for limonene and linalool suffers.
+Below are some essential oils that are safe as they are safe for Limonene and linalool sufferers.

 Cedarwood, Eucalyptus, Sweet Fennel, Clove, Frankincense, Carraway, Labdanum, Sandalwood, Patchouli, Myrrh, and Vetiver.